Breakthrough/PySceneDetect/manual/cli/config_file.rst

+.. _scenedetect_cli-config_file:

 ***********************************************************************
 Configuration File
 ***********************************************************************

-Most command line parameters can be set using a configuration file. `Click here to download a scenedetect.cfg file template <https://raw.githubusercontent.com/Breakthrough/PySceneDetect/v0.6/scenedetect.cfg>`_ containing every possible option, along with comments that describe each one, or see the complete config option listing below.
+Most command line parameters can be set using a configuration file.
+See the :ref:`Template <config_file Template>` below for an example ``scenedetect.cfg`` file containing every possible option, along with comments that describe each one.
 Note that lines starting with a ``#`` are comments and will be ignored.
-The scenedetect.cfg template file is also available in the folder where PySceneDetect is installed.

-A configuration file path can be specified using the ``-c``/``--config`` argument.
-PySceneDetect also looks for a config file named scenedetect.cfg in one of the following locations:
+PySceneDetect looks for a file named ``scenedetect.cfg`` in one of the following locations:

  * Windows:
      * ``C:/Users/%USERNAME%/AppData/Local/PySceneDetect/scenedetect.cfg``